 - Early in Mighty Morphin' Power Rangers, Billy made everyone wristwatch communicators that also happened to tap into their mentor's teleportation system (which was as much a surprise to Billy as the others).
 They lasted from the original series through Power Rangers in Space.
 Later Power Rangers teams had either wrist-mounted or cellphone morphers that had communications built in.
 Distance never seems to be a problem.

-- A TV series named Probe had agents with remote TV cameras that would fit onto a cuff-link or tie-tac, and implanted voice communications.
+- A TV series named Search had agents with remote TV cameras that would fit onto a cuff-link or tie-tac, and implanted voice communications.
 Oh yes, the TV cameras weren't limited to visible light.
+The pilot was originally titled Probe, not to be confused with the 1988 series or the obscure public TV series that forced its change of title.

 - In the Doctor Who 2009 Easter special, the Doctor finds a pair of "internal comms" lying around, one of which he gives to the Classy Cat-Burglar before she does her "Mission: Impossible" Cable Drop sequence into the depths of the ship.